mariobrosch/scoreboard/README.md

 - Extend statistics
 - Add possibility to create timed match types instead of getting to a specific score
 - Create multilingual forms application (currently only Dutch)
-- tab order in several screens
+- Tab order in several screens
+- Rebrand so name of application is more general

 ## Contributing
 Contributing is appreciated.
 Please create a pull request or ask for functionality or fixes.